-Verify that heat pump supplemental (auxiliary) heat functions have proper control system.
+Verify that heat pump supplemental heat function (auxiliary electric resistance) has a proper lockout control system.
 This requirement is only applicable if heat pumps are installed.
 If so, projects must use some control device (such as an outdoor temperature lockout device) capable of restricting supplemental auxiliary resistance heat from operating when the heat pump compressor can meet the load.